MatthijsKamstra/haxephp/09flatfile/about.md

 Haxe can handle [json](http://api.haxe.org/haxe/Json.html) cross platform

-> Crossplatform JSON API : it will automatically use the optimized native API if available.
+> Cross platform JSON API : it will automatically use the optimized native API if available.
 Use -D haxeJSON to force usage of the Haxe implementation even if a native API is found : this will provide extra encoding features such as enums (replaced by their index) and StringMaps.